8go/matrix-commander/README.md

 Use cases for this program could be
 - a bot or part of a bot,
 - to send alerts,
-- combine it with cron to publish periodic data,
+- combine it with `cron` to publish periodic data,
 - send yourself daily/weekly reminders via a cron job
 - send yourself a daily song from your music collection
 - a trivial way to fire off some instant messages from the command line
 - to automate sending via programs and scripts
 - a "blogger" who frequently sends messages and images to the same room(s) could use it
-- a person could write a diary or run a gratitutde journal by sending messages to her/his own room
+- a person could write a diary or run a gratitude journal by sending messages to her/his own room
 - as educational material that showcases the use of the `matrix-nio` SDK